xtreme-mc/pyOS/README.md

 ## Description

-This project provides some useful utilities that can be used for common or advanced tasks.
+This project provides different and useful services that can be used for common or advanced tasks.
 They are all grouped in one `.ipynb` file, making it easy to access and use them.
-It is designed to be simple and easy to use.

 ## Features

-- **Utilities:** There are some useful utilities that can be used for various tasks.
+- **Services:** There are many useful Services that can be used for various tasks.
 - **Simple GUI:** Makes it easier for users to easily interact with the utilities.
 - **Libraries:** Such as tkinter which is used for the GUI, and other libraries.
 - **Easy control:** Users can easily control the utilities with a simple GUI.